What is a TR1 Form: The In-Depth Guide

 How to complete a TR1 form?

 It is not recommended that property sellers complete and file the Land Registry TR1 form themselves, as without legal training you may make errors that question your ownership of your home or cause confusion in the transfer process.
+When completing a TR1 form you may also require to fill ID1 or ID2 forms as part of identity verification process in property transactions.
 However, if you want to complete the TR1 form yourself, there is nothing to stop you from doing so, although you may find some mortgage lenders insist that this document is drawn up by a qualified legal professional.

 If you’re going to go solo, these are the important points to know: